0xNeolik/Arcade-Game-Project/README.md

 # Smash Them!

-¡Save the citizens!
+Save the citizens!
 You should eliminate all enemies

 ## Try demo: